Develop and Deploy a Python API with Kubernetes and Docker - part II

 undefined

-When you are connected to the cluster, you will be able to connect to its API using kubectl.
+When you are connected to the cluster, you can connect to its API using kubectl.
 You can, for example, check the running services:

 kubectl get svc